zailfyer/Icarus_Mods/README.md

 * the file containing your charactors xp value shold be located C:\Users\:Username:\AppData\Local\Icarus\Saved\PlayerData\:IDNumber:\Characters.json
 * use the points as soon as you get them to avoid losing them.
 I think the next level up would give them back again but have not tested this.

-# Zailfyers Aluminum Building
+# Zailfyers Building Alterations
-* Increases durability
+* Increases durability of aluminum buildings
-* Increases insulation
+* Increases insulation of aluminum buildings
-* Increases wind and tree resistance
+* Increases wind and tree resistance of aluminum buildings
-* Increases stability
+* Increases stability of aluminum buildings
-* Changes recipe to use aluminum ingots insted of ore
+* Changes recipe of aluminum building peices to use aluminum ingots insted of ore
+* swaps the stats for scoria with scoria brick and clay brick making brick better than stone but not as good as concrete

 # Zailfyers Armor
 * Cloth added reduced water consumption and heat resistance